rick-r/marriage-figaro-norway/captions.md

 colle donne mie pari;
 egli venne a contratto di danari.

-    For him, I don't think it's about seduction, with girls like me.
-He's just after another notch on his bedpost
+    It's not about seduction;
+    I'm only a make-up girl,
+    just another notch
+    on his bedpost.

 LA CONTESSA: